scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _classic:

 Use NES Classic Palette
-	Uses a more neutral color palette that closely emulates the NES Classic
+	Uses a more neutral color palette that closely emulates the NES Classic.

 	*mm_nes_classic_palette*